Skip to main content

 In order to provide network access, SNAC routers must provide some

 network services to the stub network.
-We have previously discussed
+In this document the following

 DNS Resolver: The stub network MUST provide a DNS resolver.
 If RAs